Parking Structure Policy - Information for Permit Parkers & Law Students

-In the event of parking equipment malfunction (gate not opening, inaccurate space availability appearing on signage, MUID card rejected, etc.), the permit parker will proceed to his or her assigned lot to park.
-Should the permit parker push the intercom button for assistance, the Welcome Desk staff member answering the intercom is instructed to not raise the gate but rather direct the permit parker to his or her assigned lot.
-The only time the gate will be raised is if there is a line of cars behind the vehicle, preventing it from backing up.
-In that instance, the gate will be raised and the permit parker will drive directly to the exit lane where that gate will be raised to allow the permit parker to leave.
-Any permit parker ignoring the directive to park in his or her assigned lot and instead parking in that garage level will be subject to fines and revocation of Eckstein Hall parking privileges.
+In the event of a parking equipment malfunction (e.g., gate not opening, inaccurate space availability appearing on signage, MUID card rejected, etc.), the permit parker will proceed to his or her assigned lot to park.
+If unable to back up due to other cars in line, the permit parker should safely exit his or her vehicle and ask the other parkers to back up.
+If that is not possible, the permit parker should use the intercom for assistance.
+When using the intercom, any permit parker who ignores the directive/instructions given by the Welcome Desk staff will be subject to fines and revocation of Eckstein Hall parking privileges.
 Student permit parkers are governed by Section 902 of the Law School Academic Regulations in their behavior toward other students, faculty members, staff, and University Public Safety officers.

 There is no overnight parking and no motorcycle or motor scooter parking in Eckstein Hall levels.
 Please contact the Office of Parking Services for information on overnight parking and parking options for motorcycles/motor scooters/mopeds.

 The schedule of penalties for offenders is the following:

 - First-time offender: one-year ban from parking in Eckstein Hall and a $75 parking fine.

 - Multiple-time offender: ban from parking in Eckstein Hall for the remainder of his or her time at the Law School; $75 parking fine for the first instance and $40 parking fine for each time thereafter; and referral to the Judicial Committee, at the discretion of Law School administration.